go-yasi/JavaScript-Password-Generator/README.md

 # Coolest Password Generator Ever
 ## Description
-The goal of this assignment was to use JavaScript to create an application to generate random passwords based on a specific set of criteria.
+The goal of this assignment was to use JavaScript to create an application for users to generate a random password based on a set of criteria they define.
+Using a series of prompts,

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")